-LABEL DESCRIPTION Save Configuration Click Config 1 to save the current configuration settings to Configuration 1 on the switch.
-Click Config 2 to save the current configuration settings to Configuration 2 on the switch.
-Reboot System Click Config 1 to reboot the system and load Configuration 1 on the switch.
-Click Config 2 to reboot the system and load Configuration 2 on the switch.
+LABEL DESCRIPTION Save Configuration Click Config 1 to save the switch's current configuration to non-volatile memory.
+Reboot System Click Config 1 to restart the switch without physically turning the power off.
 Note: Make sure to click the Save button in any screen to save your settings to the current configuration on the switch.

-23.2 Load Factory Default
+22.2 Load Factory Default